-As I mentioned previously (when I made homemade roasted almond butter), there’s going to be a point when you are mixing the ingredients up and you think ‘nope, this ain’t gonna work.’
+As I mentioned previously (when I made homemade roasted almond butter), there’s going to be a point when you are mixing the ingredients up and you think it’s not going to come together.
 Trust me, friends, it will.
-Then, you’ll be left with the most delicious, wholesome, mixed nut butter.
+Then you’ll be left with the most delicious, wholesome, mixed nut butter.

 Of course, food processors vary in strength so if you want to divide the recipe in half (to make things easier on your processor) go for it!

-Speaking of nuts, opt for ‘unsalted’ so you can control the salt content.
+- Speaking of nuts, use an unsalted variety so you can control the salt content.

 Enjoy on toast, in smoothies or straight outta the jar (like I sometimes do)!

-This makes for such a lovely homemade gift.
+This makes such a lovely homemade gift.
 Aren’t homemade food gifts the best?

-If you make this homemade nut and seed butter, be sure to leave a comment below.
-Love to know how you enjoyed!
-Thank you!
+If you make this homemade nut and seed butter, be sure to leave a comment below!

 - 2 cups unsalted peanuts